je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/baltique.Civ6Map>Baltic Sea</a>

+There is only one strategic chokepoint in north Europe – Baltic Sea.
+From Vikings to Tsars, everyone is fighting for the area where amber is scattered like shellfish.
+Amber is like bonus resource rather than luxury resource in this map.
+The dynamic weather in Scandinavian Peninsula is always a challenge.
+Extensive coverage of forests, tundra combined with unpredictable blizzards is the ultimate survival test of great civilizations.

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/baltique.png)

-Civlizations:  Norway, Poland, Russia, Sweden
+*Civlizations:  Norway, Poland, Russia, Sweden*

-City States:  Vilnius, Wolin
+*City States:  Vilnius, Wolin*

-Natural Wonders:  Fountain of Youth, Lysefjord
+*Natural Wonders:  Fountain of Youth, Lysefjord*

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/caribbean.Civ6Map>Caribbean</a>